matthewchavis8/Grep/readme.md

 ### How to Build

-Clone the repository
+Clone the repository and run the following commands: cd into the repo
-cd into it
 Type mkdir build && cd build
 cmake ..
 make